tarunjpersy/water-scarcity-prediction/README.md

 1. Deploy the application on your local system.
 2. Send your POST request to http://localhost:5000/scarcity from your UI.
 We have used PRD visualization application which helps us showcase the predicted value.
-3. Enter all the mandatory fields and as many of the optional fields as known.
+3. The result will return the predicted water scarcity.

 ### Contributing